 Youth & Education

 The Urban League’s Youth Education and Prevention department is committed to planting the seeds of responsibility, self worth and hope into the lives of Central Florida’s youth.
-The Agency believes that the community is empowered by investing in its youth.
+The CFUL believes that the community is empowered by investing in our youth.
 Through its various programs, the Urban League nurtures more than 1,000 young people a year.

 Black-on-Black Crime Prevention Program